How Long Can a Broken Tooth Go Untreated?

 What to Do When a Tooth Breaks Off?

-3. Put a cold pack on your cheek to help reduce swelling.
+• Use a cold pack on the cheek to reduce swelling.

 What to Do When a Tooth Breaks Off?